shamansir/cayley-rust/README.md

 Cayley is a new graph-driven Database engine from Google, read about it in [their Github][cayley] or in different articles.

+## Code example

+To get a first impression on how it looks in action, see [test with queries to 30K-Movie database][30kmoviedata-test] and [path compilation test][path-compile-test] sources.

 ## Usage

 Add these lines to your `Cargo.toml`: